 What if I or a staff member request that a person/handler remove a service animal for an appropriate reason, and the person/handler will not comply?

 You may then call local law enforcement.
-You are now within your rights to remove the handler as well, under the right to refuse service to anyone.
+You are now within your rights to remove the handler as well.

 What if I, my employees, or patrons/others are afraid of animals or allergic to them?